akash95/akash95/README.md

   <img alt="Tableau" src="https://img.shields.io/badge/-Tableau-db7092?style=flat-square&logo=tableau-components&logoColor=white" />

 -->
-<h2>Ongoing Projects/Courses as part of UC Davis MSBA</h2>
+<h2>UC Davis MSBA</h2>

-- 🌱 I’m currently learning - Big Data Analytics and Supply Chain as part of my MSBA Course.
+- 🌱 Recent subjects I have explored - Big Data Analytics, Optimization, Causal Inference Analysis and Time Series Analysis.
-- 🔭 As part of my final project in Big Data Analytics course at UC Davis MSBA, I’m working on creating a machine learning model that can accurately diagnose medical diseases based on diagnostic data.
-The aim of this project is to look for ways to make the diagnosis of diseases easier and hence lead to an early diagnosis.
+- 🔭 As part of my final project in the Big Data Analytics course at UC Davis MSBA, I created a machine learning model that can accurately diagnose whether a person has skin cancer based on image.
+The aim of this project is to make the diagnosis of skin cancer easier and hence lead to an early diagnosis.
-- ⚡ One of the interesting case studies I did recently as part of Supply chain coursework was the Harvard Case Study - KYY where we basically look at storage asssignment in a Unit load warehouse.
-I am also currently learning Inventory Optimization, Task Allocation, Economic Order Quantity (EOQ), Supply Chain Contract, and Multi-commodity Flow Network as part of this course
+- ⚡ One of the interesting case studies I did recently as part of Supply chain coursework was the Harvard Case Study - KYY where we basically look at storage assignments in a Unit load warehouse.

 <h2>Past projects:</h2>